tim273/scanner_pi/README.md

 13. Optional: Right angle USB extension cords, these give a cleaner look if you're using the USB speaker: https://www.amazon.com/gp/product/B07CF7243G
 14. Optional: The above cooler has a fan with LED's on it, if you don't want to deal with that you can get this fan as a replacement: https://www.amazon.com/gp/product/B00NEMGCIA, and you'll need these too: https://www.amazon.com/EDGELEC-Breadboard-Optional-Assorted-Multicolored/dp/B07GD2BWPY

-## Step Two Install Operating System On Micro SD Card
+## Step Two: Install Operating System On Micro SD Card

 1. Install the Raspbery Pi imager on your computer: https://www.raspberrypi.org/software/
 2. Insert the microSD card in your computer and open Raspberrry Pi Imager